speightashley/Cisco_Notes/Variable Length Subnet Masks.md

 Add 30 to it for the hosts and it gives us 62, add 1 for the broadcast address and it gives us 200.15.10.63.

+## New York - Sales Department (14 Hosts)

+We need to use a /28 which allows us 14 hosts

+Network address starts at 200.15.10.64 because of Boston Engineering

+The blocks go up in 16s which allows us the 14 hosts + network and broadcast address so the next network address is 80.

+Minus 1 gives us our broadcast address of .79 with valid hosts of .65 to .78